Comparison

 Frequently Asked Questions

-• What is the difference between an eyeball and a bullet on Uniview?
+• What is the difference between a turret and a bullet on Uniview?

-Eyeballs are usually cleaner and easier to place under eaves, entries, and ceilings, while bullets are more naturally directional and often suit walls, lanes, fences, and perimeter approaches.
+Turrets are usually cleaner and easier under eaves, ceilings, and entry points, while bullets are more naturally directional and often suit walls, lanes, fences, and perimeter approaches.

 • What does LightHunter mean on Uniview?

 LightHunter is Uniview's stronger low-light imaging branch.
-It matters on scenes where ordinary night footage is likely to lose useful detail or colour.
+It matters on darker scenes where ordinary night footage may lose useful detail.

 • What does OwlView usually mean in practice?

-OwlView usually means a stronger night-time branch aimed at more useful colour and low-light scene visibility, particularly on fixed external cameras.
+OwlView usually means a stronger night-time branch aimed at more useful colour and low-light scene visibility on fixed external cameras.

 • What is Tri-Guard designed for?